The value of highly engaged customers to a business’ reputation and bottom line knows few limits. But let’s consider the actual stats:

 Build your brand’s personality on social media as if it were your personal account.
 Think about your business values and how you can communicate them through your content.

-Molly Mahoney of The Prepared Performer does a fantastic job of using a chatbot to communicate her personality while engaging with customers.
+Molly Mahoney of The Prepared Performer has one of the best examples of chatbots done right.
+She does a fantastic job of using a chatbot to communicate her personality while engaging with customers.

 The message about Molly out coaching and spreading joy can put a smile on almost anyone’s face.
 That’s the effect #mollybot aims to achieve through Messenger.